How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What is the maximum interest rate for a promissory note in Montana?

 Montana caps the maximum interest rate at 15% (15% or 6% above NY prime rate).
-Exceeding this limit may result in penalties: Excess interest forfeited.
+Exceeding this limit may result in penalties: Forfeiture of double the interest; twice the interest paid may be recovered within two years (MCA 31-1-108).
 If no rate is specified, the default legal rate is 10%.
 Our documents include a usury savings clause for additional protection.

 Does a promissory note need to be notarized in Montana?